SathwikPropertyloop/PropertyLoop-Interview/README.md

 # 🚀 Propertyloop Interview Boilerplate

 A minimal FastAPI boilerplate designed for **technical interviews**.
-This template gives candidates a clean starting point so they can focus on solving API problems instead of setting up a project.
+-- This template gives candidates a clean starting point so they can focus on solving API problems instead of setting up a project.
+Keep the server up and running before the interview

 ---